fagnertakeshi/apijusbrasilnew/README.md

+## DataJUD API

+This repository exposes a small sample of the DataJUD dataset using Flask.
+Run `pip install -r requirements.txt` and `python server.py` to start the server.

+Available endpoints:
+- `/datajud` returns all records.
+- `/datajud/<id>` returns a single record.

 ## Getting Started

 We provide a sample app using Python that you can deploy on App Platform.
 These steps will get this sample application running for you using App Platform.